Water line leak puts Johnson City Medical Center on diversion

-A leak in Johnson City Medical Center’s main water line has the hospital on diversion for all incoming patients except for traumas and neonatal intensive care.
+A leak in Johnson City Medical Center’s main water line put the hospital on diversion for all incoming patients except for traumas and neonatal intensive care.

 According to a statement from Ballad Health, the leak was discovered around 11:30 a.m. on Tuesday.
 Diversion, they said, was necessary due to the leak’s severity, which left some areas of the hospital without water.